Skip to main content

 • “It also has a fun little story concerning where you and the other mutants came from, why the areas you explore are the way they are now, and where all the humans went.”

-• “Not a whole lot in the way of a story here; it is very simple without much of a plot and ultimately not too difficult.”
+• “Not a whole lot in the way of a story here.”

 • optimization

-• “You can unlock up to four build slots to quick swap to, but for 99% of the game you only need two, one optimized for fast efficient flight and one optimized for fighting, and the remaining 1% is for quests that require you to use specific parts or sets.”
+• “You can unlock up to four build slots to quick swap to, but for 99% of the game you only need two: one optimized for fast efficient flight and one optimized for fighting, with the remaining 1% for quests requiring specific parts or sets.”

 • “Performance is way better now.”